editorialelife/SynEM/README.md

 # SynEM

-Code for synapse detection via neurite interface classification.
+Code for synapse detection via neurite interface classification (Staffler etl al.)

 ## Content

 * SynEM: Code package for neurite interface classification (check the README.md in the package for further information
-* SynapseAnnotationGUI: Code for the manual neurite interface annotation GUI.
+* SynapseAnnotationGUI: Code for the manual neurite interface annotation GUI (Suppl.
+Fig. 1a in Staffler et al.)
 * data: Data for examples and prediction

 ## Setup

+MATLAB R2015b or higher is required.
 The Matlab-mex compiler has to be configured.
 This can be done done by typing “mex -setup” in command line or the Matlab command prompt.
 In case your system does not have a compiler installed please follow the instructions by Mathworks.
-This is required to compile some of the routines for the user’s computer.
+This is required to compile some of the routine for the user’s computer.

-Before using SynEM for the first time run the setup.m file in from the SynEM main folder with the SynEM main folder set to the working directory.
+Before using SynEM for the first time run the setup.m file from the SynEM main folder (the same folder that this readme file is located in) with the SynEM main folder set to the working directory.

 ## Usage

 Code was tested with MATLAB R2015b.

-Examples for code are contained in the package SynEM.Examples:
+The package SynEM.Examples contains examples for running SynEM:
-* neuron2neuronErrorEstimates.m: How to use the error estimation framework
+* synEMWorkflow.m: Direct test application of SynEM using only a volume segmentation and raw data array
-* synEMWorkflow.m: Direct application of SynEM using only a volume segmentation and raw data array
+* neuron2neuronErrorEstimates.m: How to use the connectome error estimation (Fig. 3 in Staffler et al.)

-To run the scripts in the Matlab command window the full name of the script must be specified, e.g.
+To test run SynEM, type the following the Matlab command
 ```
 >> SynEM.Examples.synEMWorkflow
 ```